 It may be hard to fathom now, with breast augmentation being the second-most popular form of plastic surgery in the United States and abroad (after liposuction), but it all started with a single patient.
-And she was only there for a tattoo removal.
+And she was only there for tattoo removal.

-While at the hospital to get a tattoo removed from her breast, her doctors, Frank Gerow and Thomas Cronin, offered her the chance to volunteer for a new procedure they had invented to enhance her bust size.
-After haggling a bit and getting a free ear lift out of the deal, she agreed.
+While at the hospital to get a tattoo removed from her breast, her doctors, Frank Gerow and Thomas Cronin offered her the chance to volunteer for a new procedure they had invented to enhance her bust size.
+After haggling a bit and getting a free ear to lift out of the deal, she agreed.

 Two hours later, history was made.

 Cronin and Gerow initially conceived of the silicone breast implant to help women who had undergone mastectomies, but they had no idea that they had just stumbled onto a plastic surgery revolution.

 “Sure it was a little bit exciting, but if I’d had a mirror to the future I’d have been dumbstruck,” said Thomas Biggs, who worked with Gerow and Cronin as a junior resident in 1962.

 When Cronin presented his implant to the International Society of Plastic Surgeons in 1963, his discovery was met with much ardor.
 “The plastic surgery world was absolutely set on fire with enthusiasm,” says Biggs.